isomerpages/pmo-nptd/media-centre/speeches/_posts/2025-07-22-post-Speech by Minister Indranee Rajah at the launch of YWCA’s Hopemaker Movement.md

 and Women’s Business Accelerator Programme, in commemoration of YWCA’s 150<sup>th</sup> year of empowering women in Singapore.
 That’s amazing – 150 years of empowering women.
 Give yourselves a big hand!</p>
-<p>&nbsp;To reach 150 is truly a remarkable milestone.
-For generations, YWCA
+<p>To reach 150 is truly a remarkable milestone.
+For generations, YWCA has
-has pioneered various initiatives to support women in Singapore.
+pioneered various initiatives to support women in Singapore.
 These 150 years speak of the legacy that YWCA has left.
 A legacy of love, service and community – of women helping women, and uplifting families.</p>
 <p></p>
 <p>We know that women often juggle multiple roles in their lives – as mothers,